ssfsx17/ffpnp/Jobs/JobDetails/Songster.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Pop Idol
 |    | Job Reaction: Counter Emotion (1 AP) - Upon taking damage, do a Bardsong or Dance action.
+The AP costs of the action stack.
 You must have Bardsong or Dance as job or choice actions.
 | 11 |
 | 12 |
 | 13 |